Author: Syedur Rahman

 3 min read

-Josie Welland, of financial crime specialists Rahman Ravelli, outlines recent developments and proposals regarding cryptocurrency regulation.
+Financial crime specialists Rahman Ravelli outline recent developments and proposals regarding cryptocurrency regulation.

 The Singapore-based cryptocurrency derivatives exchange Bybit has become the latest fintech company to suspend services to its UK customers following the Financial Conduct Authority (FCA) ban on such trading.